 For appeals involving a formulary exceptions request, the Part D QIC's adjudicatory timeframe begins when the Part D QIC receives a valid and complete reconsideration request.
 In these cases, the prescribing physician's or other prescriber's supporting statement must be submitted with the enrollee's request (i.e., the reconsideration request is not valid and complete unless the supporting statement is included with the reconsideration request).
 The Part D QIC will request the case file from the Part D plan, and assume that the prescribing physician or other prescriber statement will be submitted as part of the case file from the Part D plan.
-The Part D QIC's adjudication timeframe for a request that involves a formulary exception shall be tolled in the event that the plan submits a case file without a supporting statement from the prescribing physician or other prescribing physician's or other prescriber's statement via the contact numbers (street address, telephone number, fax number and/or email address) provided by the
+The Part D QIC's adjudication timeframe for a request that involves a formulary exception shall be tolled in the event that the plan submits a case file without a supporting statement from the prescribing physician or other prescriber.
+In this circumstance, the Part D QIC will attempt to remedy the defect by soliciting the prescribing physician's or other prescriber's statement via the contact numbers (street address, telephone number, fax number and/or email address) provided by the